Fundamentals of Glass Science and Technology

 Student – $395 on or before September 11. $470 after September 11.

 Course covers basic glass science and technology in order to broaden or improve one’s foundation in the understanding of glass as a material of choice.
-This one and a half day course covers following topics:
+This one and a half day course covers the following topics:

 - Glass science (commercial glass families, glassy state, nucleation and crystallization, phase separation, glass structure)